Abraham Van Helsing

 Professor Abraham Van Helsing (/nl/) is a fictional character from the 1897 gothic horror novel Dracula written by Bram Stoker.
 Van Helsing is a Dutch polymath doctor with a wide range of interests and accomplishments, partly attested by the string of letters that follows his name: "MD, D.Ph., D.Litt., etc.", indicating a wealth of experience, education and expertise.
-He is a doctor, professor, lawyer, philosopher, scientist, and metaphysician.
+He is a doctor, professor, lawyer, philosopher, scientist, medic, and metaphysician.
+He is able to speak three different languages: Dutch, English, and German.
 The character is best known through many adaptations of the story as a vampire slayer, monster hunter and the arch-nemesis of Count Dracula, and the prototypical and the archetypal parapsychologist in subsequent works of paranormal fiction.
-Some later works tell new stories about Van Helsing, while others, such as Dracula (2020) and I Woke Up a Vampire (2023) have characters that are his descendants.
+Some later works tell new stories about Van Helsing, while others, such as Dracula A.D.
+1972 (1972), The Satanic Rites of Dracula (1973), Dracula (2020) and I Woke Up a Vampire (2023) have characters that are his descendants.